 Written by Michael Beshia

 Thinking for yourself is often touted as a virtue, but is it always appropriate?
 After all, in the grand scheme of things, there’s a boundless universe of potential knowledge, and we ourselves each possess but a thin sliver of all that’s knowable.
 Theoretically, the more facts and data we have to assist us, the better our decision making can be.
-Therefore, it seems sensible to outsource at least some of our thinking on various topics to experts that, in many cases, have devoted their entire lives to acquiring wisdom on the subject at hand.
+Therefore, it seems sensible to outsource at least some of our thinking on various topics to experts that, in many cases, have devoted their entire lives to acquiring wisdom on a subject at hand.

 For instance, I trust my mechanic knows more about fixing cars than I do, so I let them make decisions about how to fix my car.
 Similarly, I trust that the years of medical training and practice my doctor has undergone has made them more knowledgeable on the subject of the human body and health than I, so I may choose follow their medical advice.